pjc0247/firedeploy/README.md

 firedeploy user.ts
 ```

-It automatically finds out all exported functions and executes deploy command.
+It automatically finds out all exported functions from the script and executes deploy command.